andylovecloud/Azure_Cloud/Lab-3_Configure-Network-Access/README.md

 6. Type the **domain name** in the browser and you should see the page that you created earlier.

- **Assignment Return --> in "[Return-files](./Return-files/)" folder**
+ **Result return --> in "[Return-files](./Return-files/)" folder**

-After completing the tasks mentioned above, you will then upload the screenshot.
-Here is an example of the screenshot.
+After completing the above mentioned tasks, your result should be similar with below example:

 <img src="./images/ans.png">

-Find the deadline for this task below.
 Read More:

 https://learn.microsoft.com/en-us/training/modules/describe-azure-compute-networking-services/